 “But Chelsea, businesses are profit-driven, so they HAVE to do things that way!”-You, possibly

 I don’t think so.

-I think execs are accustomed to, and comfortable with, that kind of decision-making, so they default to it.
+I think execs are accustomed to that kind of decision-making, so they default to it.
 That doesn’t mean they have to do it, and it doesn’t mean that it’s the best approach.

 To understand why not, let’s return to the Slack connect example.
 That product had to be delayed for redesign, and might ultimately be recalled, over not having valued a marginalized, abuse-informed opinion in the design process.
 That was likely a very expensive development effort.
 If the thing fails, Slack lost a lot of money building it.

 Or take Google’s decision to withhold Timnit Gebru’s work on their Ethical AI team, and Jeff Dean’s subsequent decision to terminate her rather than discuss the improvements she proposed.
 Look, Googlers: I hear you.
 You think that’s not quite what happened and PR just messed up.
 The fact remains: the trust that Google lost from that event comes with a massive price tag.
 They’ll have to work harder to recruit and they’ll have to compensate higher.
 Google can pay that price, but most companies couldn’t.

 “Sure, Chelsea, but a couple of failures at companies that ignored the margins doesn’t prove anything.”-You, I’m guessing

 Fair.
 When has centering a marginalized perspective produced success and riches for a company?

 Let’s start with the iPhone.
 People love the iPhone as an example of visionary success for a tech company.
 And I love it because everybody uses this example while completely miscontextualizing it.